FAA orders United to inspect Boeing 777s after emergency

 The Federal Aviation Administration FAA Administrator Steve Dickson said in a statement Sunday that based on an initial review of safety data, inspectors “concluded that the inspection interval should be stepped up for the hollow fan blades that are unique to this model of engine, used solely on Boeing 777 airplanes.”

+Boeing said it supported decisions by the Japan Civil Aviation Bureau and FAA to suspend operations of all 777 aircraft powered by Pratt & Whitney 4000-112 engines.
+It said there were 69 of the engines in service and another 59 in storage.

+“We are working with these regulators as they take actions while these planes are on the ground and further inspections are conducted by Pratt & Whitney," it said in a statement issued Sunday.

-The National Transportation Safety Board said in a separate statement that two of the engine's fan blades were fractured and the remainder of the fan blades “exhibited damage.”
+The National Transportation Safety Board said that two of the engine's fan blades were fractured and the remainder of the fan blades “exhibited damage.”
 The NTSB did caution that it was too early to draw conclusions about how the incident happened.

 Video posted on Twitter showed the engine fully engulfed in flames as the plane flew through the air.
 Freeze frames from different video taken by a passenger sitting slightly in front of the engine and posted on Twitter appeared to show a broken fan blade in the engine.